 Whale Watching Cruises

-If I wasn’t pregnant or with a small baby, whale watching cruises would actually be my preferred option to see whales up close.
+If you’re not pregnant or with a small baby, whale watching cruises might be a fun way to see whales up close.
 You can find some pretty amazing deals during whale watching season.
-One of the best travel deal sites our family use is BookMe*.
+One of the best travel deal sites our family use is BookMe.

 Alternatively, try these travel deals…